 Composite image of the entrances of Universal Studios Florida and Islands of Adventure theme parks

-Universal Orlando updated their requirements to attain the pass in Summer 2023 and again in September 2024.
-The resort has partnered with IBCCES (International Board of Credentialing and Continuing Education Standards) to develop an optional pre-registration process that asks applicants to provide documentation from a medical professional or school district that confirms that you meet the requirements to receive an AAP.
-If a guest opts to pre-register, they will have a more streamlined experience upon arrival.
+Universal has partnered with IBCCES (International Board of Credentialing and Continuing Education Standards) on an optional pre-registration process.
+Applicants provide documentation from a medical professional or a school district confirming their eligibility for an AAP.
+If a guest opts to pre-register, they will have a more streamlined arrival experience.
 But they can still register on-site if they desire.

 What Does Universal’s AAP Let You Do?